OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 .. note:: Link in the help.nextthought.com docs where this is
           configured in the platform.

-.. autointerface:: nti.contenttypes.completion.interfaces.ICompletableItemDefaultRequiredPolicy
-   :no-members:
-   :members: mime_types

-.. warning:: Need to add table of possible mimetype values and their display names in the UI

 completable_item_required.json
 ==============================

-A list of required/optional overrides for content in the course
+A list of required/optional overrides for content in the course.

-..warning: Needs more detail; not sure what the contents of this document indicate.
-Perhaps we should add an example for the user and a translation?
+.. list-table:: Interesting Fields
+	:header-rows: 1

+	* - Name
+	  - Type
+	  - Description
+	* - optional
+	  - String[]
+	  - List of NTIIDs for course objects that are explicitly marked as optional.
+	* - required
+	  - String[]
+	  - List of NTIIDs for course objects that are explicitly marked as required.

 completion_policies.json
 ========================

-The aggregate completion policy for the course
+The aggregate completion policy for the course.
+The ``context_policy`` field is an ``AggregateCompletionPolicy`` modeling the aggregate completion requirement for the course as well as whether or not a certificate is awarded on completion.

+.. list-table:: AggregateCompletionPolicy
+	:header-rows: 1

+	* - Name
+	  - Type
+	  - Description
+	* - percentage
+	  - Number
+	  - The percentage of required items a learner must *succesfully* complete to complete the course.
+	* - offers_completion_certificate
+	  - Bool
+	  - If true, when successfully completed learners are awarded a certificate.

 content_packages.json
 =====================